LLFourn/p6-AttrX-InitArg/README.md

 ### Is this even a good idea?

 It depends.
-If you are using no-argument form of `init-arg` with `$!` attributes, make sure you have considered just usign `$.`.
+If you are using the no-argument form of `init-arg` with `$!` attributes, make sure you have considered just using `$.`.
 Is public read-only not good enough?
 Does it **have** to have no accessors?